Coupled Depth Learning: Technical Approach

 For refinement, instead of learning a single shared model for all pixels of the image, we trained a separate pixel-based model for each block of 16 rows of the image (for a total of $8$ distinct models).
-This is motivated by the observation that pixels within a row (or in neighboring rows) of the image tend to have similar depth statistics but pixels coming from distant rows often exhibit large depth variations, as already noted in~\cite{saxena2005learningdepth}.
+This is motivated by the observation that pixels within a row (or in neighboring rows) of the image tend to have similar depth statistics but pixels coming from distant rows often exhibit large depth variations, as already noted in Saxena et al.~\cite{saxena2005learningdepth}.
 This is merely a consequence of ceilings being typically at the top of the image, walls in the middle and floors at the bottom of the picture.
 Each model is trained with a $512$ dimensional RBF kernel-vector augmented with the global depth estimate $d_{ij}^{G\ua}$ and the constant feature $1$.
 The 512 RBF centers for each block of rows are the k-means cluster centroids obtained by clustering randomly sampled pixels from that block of rows in the training set.
 Since using the global depth estimates on the training set would overfit the data and generate biased estimate of the feature $d_{ij}^{G\ua}$, we performed a 10-fold cross validation on the training set and used the global depth estimates predicted on each validation fold to generate the features for the subsequent training of the refinement.
 For each fold, we apply the procedure of training 5 different crops and merging outputs.
+For colorization, we set the penalty value to 0.001 for both GCL \& RCL.